renowator/CryptosFaucets_Bot/README.md

 ## Roadmap

 The project was developed for personal use.
 The bot is usable, but might need some improvements like advanced password protection, ErrorHandling, UI and bot contol.
+I guess we have to look for with [electronjs](https://www.electronjs.org/)